duniter/duniter/doc/Registry.md

 ###### 4. Eventually vote by selecting common agreement

-If local node estimates enough CommunityFlows were received to have a common agreement, then:
+If local node estimates enough Statements were received to have a common agreement, then:

   1. Compute the average number of witnesses for each key (note: a special key named "nokey" also exists for empty Merkle summaries): `AVG`
   2. Compute the standard variation of witnesses for each key: `STDVAR`